EclipsingLines/cline_brain/gd-template/README.md

    - Include concrete examples and implementation details
    - Link to specific code files when applicable

-3. **Follow Go Best Practices**:
+3. **Follow Godot Best Practices**:
-   - Adhere to the Go code styling rules in `.clinerules`
+   - Adhere to the GDScript styling rules in `.clinerules`
-   - Document exported functions, types, and packages
+   - Document exported variables, signals, and public functions
-   - Maintain clear package structures as outlined in `systemPatterns.md`
+   - Maintain clear scene and node structures as outlined in `systemPatterns.md`
+   - Reference `gdscript_guidelines.md` and `godot_best_practices.md` for detailed guidance

 4. **Track Progress Diligently**:
    - Keep `progress.md` up to date with completed features